aredoubles/aredoubles.github.io/_posts/2016-5-26-ImportingShapefiles.md

 title: Importing Map Shapefiles
 ---

-Importing shapefiles are useful for building maps, and especially for seeing how variables are expressed spatially.
+Importing shapefiles can be useful for building maps, and especially for seeing how variables are expressed spatially.

 Shapefiles for many geographical layers are publicly available.
 For instance, [Texas Parks and Wildlife](http://tpwd.texas.gov/gis/data) provides many useful shapefiles.